 Career Opportunities for Psychologists in Arkansas

 In terms of employment opportunities, Arkansas has options, although not quite as many as other states.
-In May 2014, the Bureau of Labor Services reported that there were at least 650 professional psychologists employed in Arkansas.
-Clinical, school, and counseling psychologists made an annual average mean wage of $67,280 per year and other psychologists made an annual mean wage of $79,190).
+In May 2022, the Bureau of Labor Services reported that there were at least 820 professional psychologists employed in Arkansas.
+Clinical, and counseling psychologists made an annual average mean wage of $128,130 per year, school psychologists made $66,720, and other psychologists made an annual mean wage of $88,370.
 The salary depends a great deal on the specialty within psychology.
 The fields of clinical, school, and counseling psychology is one of the fastest growing field categories in the country, as well as most states, not only within psychology but among all fields.

 In Arkansas in particular, the growth in job opportunities in psychology is expected to grow faster than in the vast majority of states, and health care is one of the fastest growing fields in the state.
-An impressive 22 percent of growth in the employment of clinical, school, and counseling psychologists is expected between 2008 and 2018.
-This amounts to 240 new psychologists working in this state by the year 2018, which is quite a bit of growth considering the relatively small size of the state.
-In addition, there is expected to be 40 job openings each year due to needs for replacing people who leave the profession for reasons such as retirement.
+An impressive 11% of growth in the employment of clinical, school, and counseling psychologists is expected between 2020 and 2030.
+This amounts to 90 new psychologists working in this state by the year 2030, which is quite a bit of growth considering the relatively small size of the state.
+In addition, there is expected to be 70 job openings each year due to needs for replacing people who leave the profession for reasons such as retirement.
 Arkansas is definitely worthy of consideration when making a decision as to where to start a career in psychology.

 Psychologist Salary in Arkansas